Topical Authority — Entity Coverage for AI Citation¶

 External knowledge infrastructure amplifies entity recognition:

-• Wikidata: Underlies Google's Knowledge Graph.
+- Wikidata underlies Google's Knowledge Graph.
 An entry with Label, Description, Aliases, and Website registers your site as a distinct entity that AI systems can merge into a single authoritative node.

-• Schema markup: An About page, a README, and an API spec pointing to the same Organization schema entry give generative systems confidence to treat them as one source.
+- Schema markup ties sources together.
+An About page, a README, and an API spec that point to the same

 graph TD